pikapods/docs.pikapods.com/apps/n8n.md

 > **What is deleted:** only your **execution history** — the logs of past, failed, and pending workflow runs.
 Your **workflows and credentials are not affected**; they are stored separately and remain intact.
 The pending runs that are removed were stuck and would not have completed anyway.

+## Calling one workflow from another on the same instance

+If a workflow needs to trigger another workflow running on the same n8n instance, use the built-in **Execute Workflow** node instead of an HTTP Request node calling the webhook's URL.

+Calling your own instance's public URL via HTTP Request routes the request out through DNS and back in over the network, adding unnecessary latency and an extra point of failure.
+The Execute Workflow node calls the target workflow directly within the same n8n process, with no network round-trip involved.